 Indeed, while Amazon has been the king of budget tab acquisitions for some time now, the 2020 edition comes with an interesting dilemma – choosing between two different 8-inch Amazon Fire tabs.

-The difference between the two options are extremely similar, but there’s the addition of wireless charging features, up to 1TB memory microSD support (a jump up from previous 512GB capacities), and better performance for a few extra bucks.
+The difference between the two options is extremely similar, but there’s the addition of wireless charging features, up to 1TB memory microSD support (a jump up from previous 512GB capacities), and better performance for a few extra bucks.

 There’s also better front camera positioning up for grabs with the Amazon Fire tabs – it’s now placed at the side of the tab which works out better for Zoom calls and other video conferencing alternatives in their preferred landscape mode.